Mgahinga Gorilla National Park

 Conservation Efforts:

-Mgahinga National Park is part of the greater Virunga Conservation Area, which aims to protect critical ecosystems and safeguard the unique flora and fauna of the region, including the mountain gorillas.
-Conservation initiatives in the park are closely linked to community development programs, promoting sustainable livelihoods and fostering a positive relationship between conservation and local communities.
+Mgahinga National Park is part of the greater Virunga Conservation Area, which aims to protect critical ecosystems and safeguard the unique flora and fauna of the region, including the mountain gorillas; Conservation initiatives in the park are closely linked to community development programs, promoting sustainable livelihoods and fostering a positive relationship between conservation and local communities.

 Accessibility: